muggy8/improbable/have-and-havenot/3gQ6l5hb.md

 Once again the server began reciting the orders as before, and as they did, they also began transferring the plates on the tray to locations in front of the people sitting at the table.

-"One order of Ram stake with mixed grains and a side of Vacuum Chips, one order of Fungus Salad with squid ink dressing and a side of assorted jerky, finally, one order of Assorted Sushi consisting of jellyfish, lobster, puffer fish, and sting ray rolls and a side of Miso Soup"
+"One order of Ram stake with mixed grains and a side of Vacuum Chips, one order of Fungus Salad with squid ink dressing and a side of assorted jerky, finally, one order of Assorted Sushi consisting of jellyfish, lobster, pufferfish, and stingray rolls and a side of Miso Soup"

-As the server continued moving food and reciting orders, there was an ever looming sense that something important is happening.
+As the server continued moving food and reciting orders, there was an ever-looming sense that something important is happening.

 But nothing happened.